+Required

-Required 1.
-What is the name of your agency?
+1. What is the name of your agency?

+- 2. Which sector is your agency part of?

+- State Government

+- Local Government

+- University Sector

-2. Which sector is your agency part of?
-State Government Cal Government University Sector State Owned Corporation 3.
-In your Agency who is responsible for the receipt and management of informal access requests?
-Information Access Officer/GIPA Officer Customer Service Staff Front Line Enquiry Staff Other 4.
-If you responded OTHER to QUESTION 3, please outline below which position that is.
+- State Owned Corporation

+- 3. In your Agency who is responsible for the receipt and management of informal access requests?

+Information Access Officer/GIPA Officer

+Customer Service Staff

+Front Line Enquiry Staff

+Other

 4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.
-4. If you responded OTHER to QUESTION 3, please outline below which position that is.

 5. Does the position identified at QUESTION 3 above, decide whether to release information in response to an informal access request?

-5. Does the position identified at QUESTION 3 above, decide whether to release
+🔵 No

 6. If you answered NO at QUESTION 5 above, please set out below the position that decides the informal access request?

 7. How many informal access requests does your agency receive per annum?

-8. Does your Agency inform applicants seeking information about informal release options?
-Yes ○ No
+- 8. Does your Agency inform applicants seeking information about informal release options?

+- 🔵 Yes

+- 🔘 No

 9. If you answered YES to QUESTION 8 above, please select any and all of the options listed that the Agency uses.

 Website

 Email response to an enquiry

 Telephone response in response to an enquiry

 Agency Information Guide

 Other

 10. In what way can an informal access request be made to your agency?

 Dedicated Informal Request Form

 Email request

 Direct contact to the Agency

 Other

-11. Does your agency have documented procedures in place for the management of informal access requests?

-○ Yes

-○ No

-12. If you responded YES to QUESTION 11, please provide a copy (link or other) of the relevant policy and/or procedure.
+- 11. Does your agency have documented procedures in place for the management of informal access requests? - 🔵 Yes - 🔵 No - 12.
+If you responded YES to QUESTION 11, please provide a copy (link or other) of the relevant policy and/or procedure.

-ou answered NO to QUESTION 11 and do not have a documented procedure n please describe below how decisions are made?
+13. If you answered NO to QUESTION 11 and do not have a documented procedure then please describe below how decisions are made?

-es the Agency include an acknowledgement of the receipt of an informal request access information?
+14. Does the Agency include an acknowledgement of the receipt of an informal request to access information?

+15. Does the Agency include an outcome letter for each informal access request received?

-Yes
+◯ Yes

-\bigcirc No
+🔘 No

-\bigcirc
+○ Sometimes

 Other

-es the Agency include an outcome letter for each informal access request eived?

-Yes

-\bigcirc No

-\bigcirc Sometimes

-\bigcirc

-Other

-requests, does it include processes for staff to follow about how to make decisions in relation to informal access requests?
+16. If your Agency has a documented policy/procedure for dealing with informal access requests, does it include processes for staff to follow about how to make decisions in relation to informal access requests?

-Yes

-○ No

-Other

 17. If your Agency, does not have documented policies/procedures for dealing with informal access requests, please describe below how informal access applications are decided.

 18. Does your agency record in any way the reasons for the decision that it has made on the informal request?

-Yes

-○ No

-19. If your agency answered YES to QUESTION 18 above, please outline how the Agency records the reasons for the decision it made.
-20. Does the Agency have any timeframes it has adopted for the processing and deciding of an informal access request? ○ Yes ○ No 21.
-If you answered YES to QUESTION 20 above, please detail the timeframe adopted by your agency.
+🔵 No 19.
+If your agency answered YES to QUESTION 18 above, please outline how the Agency records the reasons for the decision it made.

+20. Does the Agency have any timeframes it has adopted for the processing and deciding of an informal access request?

+🔘 No

+21. If you answered YES to QUESTION 20 above, please detail the timeframe adopted by your agency.

 22. Does the Agency keep statistics and/or other records which facilitate reporting on outcomes of informal release decisions?

-Yes ○ No
+🔵 No

-23. If you answered YES to question 22, can you please provide specific details and/or a example of statistics/reports (link or other) of how the outcomes are recorded?
+23. If you answered YES to question 22, can you please provide specific details and/or an example of statistics/reports (link or other) of how the outcomes are recorded?

 24. How are the informal request outcomes in your agency documented?
-For example case management system tool or dashboard.
-25. Does your agency report on the outcomes of informal access requests received?
-Yes ○ No 26.
+For example in case management system tool or dashboard.

+- 25. Does your agency report on the outcomes of informal access requests received? - 🔵 Yes - 🔘 No - 26.
 If you answered YES to QUESTION 25, to who and how often does your agency report?